afsenovilla/YOTO-json-extractor/README.md

 2. Input one or multiple YOTO URLs into the text area.
 3. Click the "Extract files" button to start the download and processing.
 4. The processed files will be saved in a newly created directory named after the title of the content.

 ---

+## 📋 Fequently Asked Questions

+### 1. How do I get the URL from a YOTO card?
+To extract the URL from a physical YOTO card, you'll need a smartphone and the **NXP TagInfo** app, available for both iOS and Android.

+**Steps:**
+1. Download and install the **NXP TagInfo** app from the [App Store](https://apps.apple.com/es/app/nfc-taginfo-by-nxp/id1246143596) or [Google Play Store](https://play.google.com/store/apps/details?id=com.nxp.taginfolite).
+2. Open the app and touch the **Scan & Launch** button.
+2. Tap the YOTO card against the NFC reader on your smartphone.
+3. The app will read the NFC tag and display the URL associated with the YOTO card.
+4. Copy the URL and paste it in the **YOTO JSON Extractor**.

+### 2. What should I do if the download fails?
+Ensure that the provided YOTO URL is correct.
+If the issue persists, check your internet connection.

+### 3. Can I process multiple URLs at once?
+Yes!
+You can input multiple YOTO URLs separated by new lines in the **YOTO JSON Extractor** and process them in batches.

+### 4. What file formats are supported?
+The tool currently supports downloading audio files in **AAC** or **MP3** format, depending on what’s available in the YOTO JSON data.

+---

+## 📝 To-Do List

+- [ ] Add progress bar to the GUI for download status
+- [ ] Add user settings for customizing download options
+- [ ] Improve metadata customization options
+- [ ] Implement support for more audio formats
+- [ ] Optimize error handling for specific network issues
+- [ ] Test cross-platform compatibility
+- [ ] Make the app available for macOS users
+- [ ] Make the app available for Linux users
+- [ ] Create a logo

+---